ashishshah1995/node-weather-website/README.md

 Check out the Live Demo

-#Getting Started
+## Getting Started

 • Developed a web application where users can type in a street address, city name or zip code and get real-time weather data instantly displayed on their screen.

 • Integrated OpenWeatherMap API for fetching the location coordinates and weather data of the given location is determined using Map Box Api.

-Firstly it calls Map Box Api for geo information of entering location.
+1. Firstly it calls Map Box Api for geo information of entering location.

-Then it calls OpenWeatherMap Api with geo location information for weather information.
+2. Then it calls OpenWeatherMap Api with geo location information for weather information.

-Give Address -> Get Weather data address->Geocode(API)->OpenWeatherMapAPI->Output
+`Give Address -> Get Weather data address->Geocode(API)->OpenWeatherMapAPI->Output`

-#Features
+## Features
 - Forcast using the OpenWeatherMap API
 - Geocoding using the Mapbox API
 - Inputs from Command Line Interface (CLI)

-#How to use:
+## Run locally

 To Use: Clone the repository.
 CD to the repository folder and run the following command in your terminal: git clone https://github.com/ashishshah1995/node-weather-website